 Don’t forget that these figures can vary greatly between states.
 Some of the poorer states like Alabama and West Virginia don’t offer so much while big metropolitan departments in New York and California will pay considerably more.
 There may also be different jumps in pay in different departments.

-Research the ranks and structure of your local department before applying.
+Every department is different, so be sure to research the ranks and structure of your local department before applying.
 Much of the information here is based on the national average and the general process across the US.
 The structure is the most common for metropolitan fire departments.